 Regardless of how specific an alert is, there are, sometimes, topics on which you’d like to focus on in particular, to answer a momentary need.
 While tags can help you with that, you told us it was not enough.

 We strongly recommend that you use it to focus on social mentions (Twitter, Facebook, Instagram) that matter the most to them and that they want to isolate from the rest.

-How to create Smart Folder using Mention?
+How to create a Saved Filter using Mention?

 Fast, simple, and efficient.

 Did you know about these features?
 What do you think about them?